fudab/fudab.github.io/covid-19/us.md

     <th><img width="800" src="./figures_us/US_contact_rate_R_0412.png"></th>
   </tr>
   <tr>
-    <td>Figure 9: How far we need to push the quarantine?
+    <td>Figure 9: How far do we need to push the quarantine?
 It may vary from state to state.
 The x axis indicates the contact rate and the y axis is the final number of infected.</td>
   </tr>
 </table>